arbailey2297/arbailey2297.github.io/_publications/devious-archive.md

 ---
-title: "A Devious Archive: The Affective Historicity and Paratextual Russian Folkloristics of Black Book"
+title: "👹A Devious Archive: The Affective Historicity and Paratextual Russian Folkloristics of Black Book"
 collection: publications
 permalink: /publication/devious-archive
 excerpt: 'This is a paper written about .'